-Beyond these factors are considerations such as convenience and ease of use.
+Beyond these considerations are issues such as convenience and ease of use.
 Users find that by keeping discussions confidential, ephemeral messaging enhances their ability to collaborate and exchange information without significant information technology (IT) infrastructure.
-These collective considerations make ephemeral messaging an attractive communication option for organizations and their employees.
+These collective factors make ephemeral messaging a potentially attractive communication option for organizations and their employees.